Venura-Wijenayake/Weather-Forecaster/README.md

 A link to the Trello board: https://trello.com/b/5Hnax7U9/project-4

 ☐ Next Steps:
-I would like to expand the features of my tracker page, for example I would have like to display the timestamps for each list item and be able to do something like a comparison.
+I would have liked to expand the features of my tracker page, for example I would have like to display the timestamps for each list item and be able to do something like a comparison.
 I also wanted to work with satellite mapping API provided on openweatherAPI.
 This would have allowed me to display something similar to google maps but with weather data overlayed (tempreture/winds/snow).